onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 The only worthy war is with unaccountability and corruption

 > "We hold these truths to be self-evident, that all *~~men are created equal~~* **people develop unequally**, that they are endowed by their Creator with certain unalienable *~~Rights~~* **Responsibilities**, that among these are *~~Life, Liberty and the pursuit of Happiness~~* **Sharing, Accountability, and the pursuit of Creativity**." - United States of Humanity 2026 (250 years after 1776)
-    "We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness." - United States of America 1776
+    The Declaration of Cooperation/Alignment & The United States of Humanity "We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness." - United States of America 1776